arivan-amin/Healthcare-Clean-Microservices/README.md

 - **Appointment Service**: Manages scheduling and rescheduling of patient appointments.
 It interacts with the Doctor and Patient services to ensure availability and updates the system with the latest appointment data.
+- **Audit Service**: Provides centralized logging and auditing for all actions within the system.
+It records critical events, such as user activities and service interactions, to ensure transparency and compliance.
 - **Billing Service**: Handles the generation and management of invoices and payments.
 It integrates with various services to collect billing information and ensures accurate billing for patient services and treatments.